CharlesOkechukwu/alx-low_level_programming/0x00-hello_world/README.md

 1-compileris a script that compiles a c file without linking it 2-assembler otputs the assembly code of a cfile
 3-name compiles an executed file
+4-puts.c prints a string using the put variable